visus-io/cuid.net/README.md

 - Session counter value from a weak random number generator with a unique seed fingerprint
 - Host fingerprint composed of 32 bytes of data containing non-confidential information and padded with cryptographically strong random data

-The information is then combined and a SHA-3 (SHA512) salted hash is computed and then encoded into a base 36 encoded string.
+The information is then combined and a SHA-3 (SHA512) salted hash is computed and then encoded into a base 36 string.

 **Instantiation**